Wellbeing and Health

 To maximise the student experience and promote success, attendance and engagement are considered key.
 Lack of engagement with a programme of study allows staff to identify students who require additional support or may be at risk of academic failure or interruption of their studies.

-To benefit fully from your programme, you are expected to attend all timetabled activities, including lectures, tutorials, academic skills sessions, Personal Tutor meetings, study trips and language classes at the LSE.
+To benefit fully from your programme, you are expected to attend all timetabled activities, including lectures, tutorials, academic skills sessions, Personal Tutor meetings, study trips and language classes at King’s College London.

 The Attendance and Engagement Policy is accessible here.
 It specifies that you should attend all your timetabled activities.
 If your attendance falls below 80%, you will be contacted by the Wellbeing team to establish how they can offer you support.